Azure/Azure-Proactive-Resiliency-Library/docs/content/services/container/aks/_index.md

 **Guidance**

-It’s important to keep your AKS cluster secure for the applications that you run.
-Azure Policy makes it possible to manage and report on the compliance state of your Kubernetes clusters from one place, enforces organizational standards, built-in security policies and assess compliance at-scale.
+Azure Policy helps manage the compliance state of your Kubernetes clusters, enforces organizational standards, has built-in security policies and assesses compliance at-scale.
+To prevent outages due to deprecations of cluster or API versions or non-compliance issues that could lead to disabling of resources, you need to ensure that your AKS clusters are in compliance with all applicable Azure policies.

 **Resources**